pslucas0212/RHEL-EUS/README.md

 | New installation media | No new installation media | No new installation media |
 | Applicable to current minor release | Applicable to last minor RHEL release 6.10, 7.9, 8.10, 9.10 | Applicable to last minor RHEL release 6.10, 7.9, 8.10, 9.10 |

+**Extended Update Support**
+Extended Update Support (EUS) is included with a RHEL Premium support subscription or can be purchased as an add-on subscription to a RHEL Standard support subscription.

 During the full support lifecycle a new minor release of RHEL occurs aproximately every six months.
 If you do not have a Premium support subscription or the Extended Update Support (EUS) add-on subscription, you will need to update your RHEL instance with each minor release to receive support from Red Hat.

+EUS allows you to stay on a minor release for and additonal 18 months beyond the end of support for the point release.
+Typically you would have 24 months of support for a minor release of RHEL.

+Starting with RHEL 8, even numbered minor releases are eligible for EUS.

 ## Setup